Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Ok, good work by the developers, it appears that ZipSlip, or at least the most common type, is blocked.
 Going back to jadx-gui, let's try to find where the logic is that checks this

-At `Q3/a`, we can find the ZipSlip check
+In `Q3/a` (a lot of the class and function names are abstracted), we can find the ZipSlip check

 ```java
 for (ZipEntry nextEntry = zipInputStream.getNextEntry(); nextEntry != null; nextEntry = zipInputStream.getNextEntry()) {